-If you’ve made your mind up about buying an electric car, it’s important for you to understand every aspect that goes into the purchase.
-Keep reading to discover what you need to know about buying your first ever electric car.
+If you’ve made your mind up about driving an electric car, it’s important for you to understand every aspect that goes into the ownership and management of your vehicle.

-There are different considerations to keep in mind when buying an electric car compared to other options.
-Make sure you focus on these steps to get the most out of your buying experience.
+There are different considerations to keep in mind when owning an electric car.
+Make sure you put in a lot of thought before committing to any kind of electric vehicle.

 We aren’t living in 1973 anymore.
-There are plenty of really good electric models on the road, so shop around to find one which works for your needs.
-Take things like price, predicted range and size into account – just as you would when buying a diesel or petrol car.
+There are plenty of really good electric models on the road, so look around to find one which works for your specific needs.
+Take things like accessibility, price, predicted range and size into account – just as you would when getting a diesel or petrol car.

 Use government grants

-Owing to the benefit it does to the world around us, the UK government is keen to help promote the use of eco-friendly cars.
-That’s why they offer a number of plug-in grants (up to £2,500) to encourage road users to go electric.
+Owing to the environmental benefit it does to the world around us, the UK government is keen to help promote the use of eco-friendly cars.
+That’s why they offer a number of plug-in grants to encourage road users to go electric.
 Find out if you’re eligible and take advantage of one if you are lucky enough.